Master of Arts in Criminal Justice

 This course will intensively examine major criminological theories from sociological, psychological, and biological historical and modern perspectives.
 This course will also include an intensive examination of current policy and practice implications of these theoretical perspectives.
 It also includes an advanced analysis of models of crime and justice.
 Prerequisite: CJ 510.

-CJ 550 Research Methods for Criminal Justice: 3 semester hours
+CJ 520 Research and Statistics for Criminal Justice: 3 semester hours

 CJ 600 Graduate Field Experience in Criminal Justice: 3 semester hours